 The Intent to Bid feature allows you to get a better sense of which of your vendors intend to submit proposals.

-When enabled, vendors must assert their intent to bid before they may create a submission, or, if they do not intent to bid, they can provide you a reason as to why not.
+When enabled, vendors must assert their intent to bid before they may create a submission, or, if they do not intend to bid, they can provide you a reason as to why not.

 When a project has Intent to Bid enabled, vendors will be required to submit their Intent to Bid BEFORE they can prepare and submit a bid.

-A Project will then have an Intent to Bid Due Date wherein vendors must submit Yes before the due date in order to create a Submission.
-This feature allows buyers to gauge interest from the vendor community early in the process and take actions as needed (directly contacting vendors if too few bidders are interested, modify Criteria etc...).
+A Project will have an Intent to Bid Due Date wherein vendors must submit Yes before the due date in order to Create a Submission.
+This feature allows buyers to gauge interest from the vendor community early in the process and take actions as needed (directly contacting vendors if too few bidders are interested, modify Criteria, etc).

-You can change the Intent to Bid Due date by going to the Schedule-->Manage button.
+You can change the Intent to Bid Due date by going to the Actions > Edit Schedule button:

-Let's take a closer look at what this looks like from the Vendor point-of-view.
+Let's take a closer look at what this looks like from the Vendor's point of view.
 When the Vendor logs in to prepare their submission they will see the following prompt under the Submissions section:

 If the Vendor submits YES they will then be able to start their submission by clicking on the Prepare Your Submission button as shown below:

 If instead the Vendor submits NO they must provide a reason as to why they are not bidding.

 Regardless of whether the Vendor submits Yes or No, they will have the option to change their decision up to the Intent to Bid Due date.